It Took Joanna Gaines a Year to Get This Biscuit Recipe Right

 - 1 teaspoon baking soda

 Like Joanna, I also whip up a batch of biscuits every weekend, so I know what goes into a basic recipe.
 However, I noticed that her recipe, unlike most, included eggs.
 It also used self-rising flour, which I don’t typically have on hand.
 If you don’t have any in your pantry, you can make your own self-rising flour using what’s already in the cupboard.
 The rest of the recipe, though, looked very familiar, especially the buttermilk, which is what I think gives all the best biscuits their flavor.
 Once I ran to the store for some self-rising flour—I wanted to make these exactly the way Joanna would—I was ready to roll.

 Following the directions in Magnolia Table, I started by whisking together the flour, baking powder and baking soda (yes, there is a difference).
 Then I cut in the cubes of cold butter using a pastry blender.
-It’s important to make sure that butter is cold; that’s what makes for extra flaky biscuits and the flakiest pie crust, too (we tested it!).
+It’s important to make sure that butter is cold; that’s what makes for extra flaky biscuits and the flakiest pie crust, too.

 Then, using a wooden spoon, I stirred in the two beaten eggs and 12 ounces of buttermilk.
 This bound the dough together nicely, though Joanna says you can add more buttermilk, a tablespoon at a time, if needed.
 Once the mix was prepped, I stashed it in the fridge per Joanna’s instructions.
 She advises at least 30 minutes, though it can sit overnight.
 This was an unusual step for me, but taking that break gave me the time to do the dishes.

 Prepping to bake

 Then I popped these all onto a baking sheet lined with parchment paper.
-(We love this pan from Taste of Home’s new line of bakeware.)
 Joanna writes that these should all be touching one another as they go into the oven.
 She explains this is what helps keep them light and moist.
 I wasn’t going to argue with that, so I lined them up according to the directions.
 Then I whisked together an egg with a tablespoon of buttermilk and brushed it over the top of each biscuit.